 They took turns playing music on the keyboard and dancing with the buckets of apples (I didn’t quite understand why, but that’s not the point, is it?).

 Another time I might bring out the color die I also ordered and introduce a more structured game with the wooden apples and buckets.
 But not this time.
 Their imagination was the only foil these simple, colorful props needed for an afternoon of pretend play.

-If you have little ones, I highly recommend similar open-ended toys.
+If you have little ones, I highly recommend similar creative play things for open-ended play.
 I purchased these from Mama May i, one of my long-time blog sponsors.

 - Rainbow Sorting Buckets

 - Sort Apples (btw, Mama May i is offering 10% off the apples thru January 8th with the code ANAPPLEADAY)

 When I told Jessica, from Mama May i, how much fun Daphne and Emily had with the buckets and apples, she described how her kids played with them:

 I let my daughters’ play with the buckets, rainbow roller, and apples over Thanksgiving and they played an apple-collecting game to try to empty the buckets.
 But they would often get ” color blocked” or “size blocked” by the other.
 Then we talked about who had “more” or “less” red, purple, big, little, medium, etc. They loved it!